The TIGER DAM - Technical Information

 Getting a connection between two Tiger Dams:

-You have to overlap the end of the tubes together until you have reached the check mark and accordingly stick both ends of the tubes together.
+You have to overlap the ends of the tubes together until you have reached the check mark and accordingly stick both ends of the tubes together.
 When reached this point you need the sleeve to cover both sites of the tiger dams.
+The handling of the ends is quite similar, you fold the end to the check mark, pull the sleeve over the folded end to its check mark, and put the other half of the empty sleeve under the Tigerdam.